xiaonia/kotlin-web-site/pages/docs/reference/lambdas.md

 ### Passing trailing lambdas

-In Kotlin, there is a convention: if the last parameter of a function is a function, then a lambda expression passed as the corresponding argument can be placed outside the parentheses:
+In Kotlin, there is a convention:<span style="color:red;"> if the last parameter of a function is a function, then a lambda expression passed as the corresponding argument can be placed outside the parentheses:</span>

 <div class="sample" markdown="1" theme="idea" data-highlight-only>